Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 #### Prerequisite

-- You are granted to assign users to groups.
+- You have permission to assign users to groups.
 - The user has been created, see [Create user](../AdministratingCore1/02_ManageUsers.md#create-user).
 - If possible, all required user groups are already created.
 For detailed information, see [Create user group](../AdministratingCore1/03_ManageGroups.md#create-user-group).